Slipperboard/firmware/README.md

 2. (Optional) Install the Wokwi CLI with `npm install -g @wokwi/cli` to run the emulator.
 3. Clone this repository and run `make build` to compile the firmware.

+## Dev Container

+This repository includes a [dev container](https://containers.dev/) configuration for VS Code.
+Open the project in VS Code and choose **Reopen in Container** to get a fully configured environment with PlatformIO and all required tools.

 ## Directory Layout

 - `src/` – Application source files.